Golden Eagles vs. Spartans: Second Round Betting Trends, Record ATS, Home/Road Splits

 Bet with the King of Sportsbooks!
 Check out the latest odds and place your bets with BetMGM Sportsbook.

-- The sportsbooks' moneyline implies a 61.5% chance of a victory for the Golden Eagles.
+- The moneyline for this contest implies a 61.5% chance of a victory for Marquette.

 Marquette vs. Michigan State Over/Under Stats